 Residential Field Study Centre & Camping

-The Residential Activity Centre at Winterton Primary School will open from July 2021 and offers schools and other organisations residential visits in a fully refurbished facility, enabling children to draw on the experiences and learning opportunities of this beautiful coastline and countryside.
+The Residential Activity Centre at Winterton Primary School opened in July 2021 and offers schools and other organisations residential visits in a fully refurbished facility, enabling children to draw on the experiences and learning opportunities of this beautiful coastline and countryside.

 Everyone should have the opportunity to experience the joy of standing amidst a sand dune.
 These are wild places and when you stand amongst the marram grass and sea holly, listening to the sound of the surf and the call of the stonechats you may look up to see a raven wheeling above.